Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

     `SimulationSystemGroup` after rendering.
 This can sometimes be useful for eliminating logical artifacts (such as intersecting geometry) by ensuring structural changes (like entity destruction) happen before rendering.
 This is also referred to as *N – 1 Rendering*.
+If rendering is skipped for a frame, the simulation happens at the beginning of the next frame as a fallback (and that frame may simulate twice).